VALUEFLOW: Toward Pluralistic and Steerable Value-based Alignment in Large Language Models: Related Work

 \section{Related Work}

 Research on human values in LLMs has accelerated toward richer accounts along moral and social dimensions, encompassing both evaluation and alignment.
 Early evaluation relied on \emph{static} instruments that probe value knowledge rather than expressed orientations \citep{pellert_psychometrics_2024, fischer2023doeschatgptreturnhuman}.
 Recent work adopts \emph{generative} measurement—inferring values from free-form text \citep{ren_valuebench_2024, ye_measuring_2025, ye_generative_2025, bytezcom_raising_2025, yao_value_2025, klingefjord2024humanvaluesalignai, huang2025valueswilddiscoveringanalyzing}, calibrating evaluators \citep{yao_clave_2024, sorensen_value_2024, yao_value_2024, mirzakhmedova_touche23-valueeval_2024}.
-On the alignment side, preference-based methods risk blurring diversity by optimizing for average preferences \citep{gölz2025distortionaialignmentdoes}.
+On the alignment side, preference-based methods risk blurring diversity by optimizing for average preferences \citep{golz2025distortionaialignmentdoes}.
 Value-based alignment instead anchors objectives in pluralistic value spaces, mapping behaviors into coordinates for controllable steering \citep{kang_values_2023, yao_value_2024}, and linking evaluation to personalization via profiling \citep{liang_qiu_valuenet_2023, sorensen_value_2025}.
 A central open challenge lies in jointly quantifying and steering value signals with controllable intensity.
 We introduce a ranking-based evaluation with calibrated intensity estimates and assess steerability across values and theories, providing the first framework that unifies extraction, evaluation, and steering.
+Please refer to Appendix~\ref{appendix:related_works} for a broader discussion of related work and background.